timothycdc/tchungblog/exampleSite/content/blog/a-seemingly-difficult-dfm-maths-question.md

 title = "A Seemingly Difficult DFM Maths Question"

 +++
 Just before summer holidays began, a friend of mine reached out and shared this question with me.
-It was an Argand Diagrams question taken from the Dr Frost Maths website:
+It was an Argand Diagrams question taken from the Dr Frost Maths website.

+ (Swipe or click+arrow keys to scroll through the workings, it may take a few seconds to load)

 \\begin{equation}A\\ complex\\ number\\ z\\ is\\ represented\\ by\\ the\\ point\\ P\\ on\\ an\\ Argand\\ Diagram.\\\\\\\\Given\\ that\\ arg\\left(\\frac{z-6i}{z-3i}\\right)=\\frac{\\pi}{3}\\\\\\\\The\\ sketch\\ of\\ the\\ locus\\ of\\ P\\ as\\ z\\ varies\\ is\\ shown\\ below.\\\\\\\\Find\\ the \\ exact\\ maximum\\ value\\ of\\ \\left|z\\right|.\\ (5 \\ marks)\\end{equation}

 ![](/images/image-06-07-2020-at-3-49-pm.JPG)

 It didn't look too difficult at first, being only 5 marks.
 But what we did not know that the question required Y13 knowledge of polar coordinates (Core Pure 2) as well as the exact value answer, so this meant estimations were not allowed.
 We were stumped for a long time.